k-20-12/Task/README.md

 1. Frontend (React):

    Create a React app with a form to input a name and display a greeting.
-   Use CSS animations to create a flower animation effect when the "Get Greeting" button is clicked and cnages in background.
+   Use CSS animations to create a flower animation effect when the "Get Greeting" button is clicked and color changes in background.
    Make an API request to a backend to fetch the greeting message.